wpmetabox/docsv2/docs/fields/oembed.md

 } );
 ```

-Developers also can hide the message with CSS, since it's wrapped into a `div.rwmb-oembed-not-available`.
-Simply put this code into your theme or in *Customize > Additional CSS*:
+You also can hide the message with CSS on the front end by putting this code into your theme or in *Customize > Additional CSS*:

 ```css
 .rwmb-oembed-not-available {